AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 5.1.
 Basic starting points and principles of cosmology

-Cosmology deals with the construction
+Cosmology deals with the issue of the

-and development of the universe as a whole *) - a science standing on the
+structure and development of the universe as a whole *) - a science standing on the

 border of astronomy, physics and philosophy.
 These are questions